-In the analysis below, we compare Germany’s top 10 export companies based on asset values, sales and profitability as of May 2016.
+In the analysis below, we compare 10 of Germany’s top exports-dependent companies based on asset values, sales and profitability as of December 2019.
 Also specified is the German city where each business has its headquarters.

 Germany’s Top 10 Major Export Companies

 Below are Germany’s biggest exports-related companies organized by asset value.
 Shown within parentheses is the primary industry in which each company operates.
 Also shown is the change in asset value as of December 2019 compared to one year earlier.